 Changing Tires – Nope

 You are not allowed to change tires on any of the Road Bear RVs.
-This pretty much goes for any RV that is 20' and over from any brand.
+This pretty much goes for any RV that is 20' and over from any Agency.
 If you blow a tire then you have to call the emergency number given to you and they will send out a specialist to look after it.
 Whilst there is a spare tire on board, there are no tools to do the changing.
 If it can be shown that something you did caused it to blow, like driving over a nail or bolt, then you will be up for the costs up to $1000.
 If the tire shreds and it can't be proven why it happened, then you're off the hook and they take on the costs.
-So, if you blow a tire while you're driving, maybe keep going an extra 200 yards and hope it shreds and save yourself some money.
-However, that is not the safest strategy, just the cheapest.

 The payable by you if you damage the RV is up to $1000.
 That is, for every time you have an incident, you are liable for the first $1000 worth of repairs, but no more.
 There is a $1000 pending charge put on your credit card when you pick up the RV.